Caramelldansen

-Composition

-The original 2001 version of the song by Caramell is in the 4/4 time signature, has a tempo of 138 beats per minute and is in the key of E♭ major.
-The 2008 remix version has been sped up (in the sense of nightcore) to a tempo of 164.7 beats per minute and is in the key G♭ major.

 Internet phenomenon

 The meme started as a fifteen frame Flash animation loop showing Mai and Mii, characters of the Japanese visual novel Popotan, doing a hip swing dance with their hands over their heads to imitate rabbit ears, and the chorus of a sped up version of the song.

 Background

-Popotan first appeared as a Japanese PC game on December 12, 2002.
-After the anime was aired from July 17 to October 2, 2003, short GIF animations clips were created from the opening of the game and posted on the internet.
+Popotan first appeared as a Japanese PC game on 12 December 2002.
+After the anime was aired from 17 July to 2 October 2003, short GIF animations clips were created from the opening of the game and posted on the internet.
 The clips were matched with various songs, with titles ranging from "Popotan dance" to "Sexy bunny dance".

 In late 2005, a sped-up version of the song was posted by a DJ named Speedycake to 4chan.
 According to an interview with Ruakuu, Speedycake said the speed-up came from a mixing mistake while transitioning the "Caramelldansen" song to a faster BPM, and it ended up being "squeaky and high pitched", but that people were requesting for it anyway.
-In the same year, its chorus part was combined with the animation loop and posted to 4chan by a "Sven from Sweden", who does not recall using Speedycake's file, but got it from the internet in filesharing.
-Sven posted the loop with the repeated phrase "ANIME LOL!"
+In the same year, its chorus part was combined with the animation loop and posted to 4chan by a "Sven from Sweden".

 As the video and song clip gained popularity, it became a meme.
 Artists and fans started to copy the animation and include other characters performing the dance.
 Its boom began at the end of 2007 in Japan (known as the "Uma uma Boom") where an explosion of different Caramelldansen iterations appeared in the Japanese video-sharing site Nico Nico Douga.
 The meme soon after spread to YouTube and became a global phenomenon.
 Lore Sjöberg wrote in a Wired magazine article about how Flickr users "look down from Flickr Hills into YouTube Chasm and see wailing, gnashing of teeth, and endless versions of "Caramelldansen" and they are sore afraid."